-Build It – The Rebel Playbook for World-Class Employee Engagement by Debra Corey and Glenn Elliott reflects on the concept of engagement itself, and why it’s beneficial to organizations.
-It provides a model for engagement that’s founded on some solid precepts, and aligns quite neatly with some of the thinking we’ve done at Berkeley about organizational effectiveness.
+Build It – The Rebel Playbook for World-Class Employee Engagement by Debra Corey and Glenn Elliott reflects on the concept of engagement itself, and why it’s beneficial to organisations.
+It provides a model for engagement that’s founded on some solid precepts, and aligns quite neatly with some of the thinking we’ve done at Berkeley about organisational effectiveness.
 It also has some strong reflections on the importance of recognition – a message we’ve heard loud and clear through all our empirical EX work.
-A great read for those thinking about significant cultural change within an organization, while making the case for the benefits of a more engaged workforce.
+A great read for those thinking about significant cultural change within an organisation, while making the case for the benefits of a more engaged workforce.

 For a more empirical approach, The Employee Experience Advantage by Jacob Morgan provides a solid overview of why people-centric businesses succeed and highlights some examples of what best practice can look like.
-We heard many of the examples of employee frustrations alluded to in this book through our own empirical EX work – like ensuring your office spaces stay true to your own sustainability agenda, embracing “purpose” for your people and organization, and avoiding “trendy trappings”, like ping pong tables that add little day-to-day value.
+We heard many of the examples of employee frustrations alluded to in this book through our own empirical EX work – like ensuring your office spaces stay true to your own sustainability agenda, embracing “purpose” for your people and organisation, and avoiding “trendy trappings”, like ping pong tables that add little day-to-day value.
 The book’s case studies are useful and thought-provoking, but the roadmap it starts to set out for achieving these gold standards could be more fulsome.

 A World of Good by Gethin Nadin has the advantage of presenting a more international perspective than most other employee experience books, helping to drive home the point that there is no one-size-fits all approach to delivering excellence in employee experience.
 There are genuine cultural differences that play into expectations and needs in the workplace, and this is a neat reminder that employee experience transformation should not be euro-centric or US-focused.